nosilver4u/ewww-image-optimizer/README.md

 ### 3. Bulk optimization page.
 You can optimize all your images at once and resume a previous bulk optimization.
 This is very useful for existing blogs that have lots of images.
 ![Bulk optimization page.
 You can optimize all your images at once and resume a previous bulk optimization.
 This is very useful for existing blogs that have lots of images.](https://ps.w.org/ewww-image-optimizer/assets/screenshot-3.png)

-## Changelog

-* feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
-* If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

-### 2.9.9
-* fixed: broken uploads with W3TC CDN option enabled
-* fixed: warning when scanning Meta Slider metadata for images
-* fixed: should not check for 'nice' when exec() is disabled
-* fixed: notices for 'nice' when exec() output is empty
-* fixed: wp-cli command skipping pdf files
-* added: ability to view API history at https://history.exactlywww.com/
-* added: abiltiy to disable set_time_limit() function with EWWW_IMAGE_OPTIMIZER_DISABLE_STL constant
-* changed: removed baseline JPG encoding trial, since progressive compression is almost always smaller, and is always more desirable from a UX perspective
-* updated: cwebp version 0.5.1

-### 2.9.8
-* fixed: also disable parallel mode iternally if background testing is not successful
-* fixed: fatal error when WP Retina 2x is enabled with EWWW's parallel mode
-* fixed: parallel opt would hang if resizes were missing
-* fixed: prevent background test from accidentally spawning more tests
-* fixed: background test stuck in queue indefinitely if it didn't succeed

-### 2.9.7
-* fixed: cached value for multisite uploads directory incorrect on some sites
-* fixed: retina/hidpi images required separate async task with parallel optimization
-* fixed: retina function would try to run an async optimization even if the file didn't exist
-* fixed: one-time convert links (like JPG2PNG) from Media Library not working when Parallel mode enabled
-* fixed: images with transparency were being converted if PNG2JPG enabled regardless of JPG background setting when using API
-* fixed: mime-type meta for resizes updated on conversion and restoration
-* fixed: resizes were being checked, even if no filename was available
-* added: thread limit for parallel optimization, set to 5, can be modified by filter
-* added: filter to modify timeout for parallel optimization
-* added: filter to disable (or modify) the suffix added to converted images
-* added: debugging page to view and clear background optimization queues (must have EWWW's debug setting enabled) - under Media menu
-* changed: parallel mode only enabled if using API or your images have more than 5 resizes each
-* changed: background mode only enabled if background test succeeds (on plugin upgrade)
-* changed: file types with disabled optimization no longer included in unoptimized image counts

-### 2.9.6
-* fixed: set_time_limit() was still being called in a couple spots even if set_time_limit() is disabled by PHP
-* fixed: regression in scheduled optimization which allowed multiple processes to run
-* fixed: total savings for multisite was incorrectly requerying site 1 for each blog
-* fixed: optimization being attempted via API even if license exceeded
-* added: ewwwio_images table is checked on settings page to make sure it exists
-* added: run utf8_encode() on all filenames for Scheduled Optimize and Scan & Optimize to avoid database update issues, please report any new issues with Scan & Optimize right away

-### 2.9.5
-* fixed: wrong path pre-pended using parallel optimization and wp-content or uploads folder is not within the WP root
-* fixed: absolute paths passed to async optimization are pre-pended with ABSPATH
-* fixed: Bulk Optimize excluding images from count based on wrong option (disabled generation vs. disabled optimization)
-* fixed: timeouts during Media optimize could corrupt metadata, added routine to rebuild the meta on re-optimization
-* changed: running out of API credits puts the verification function to sleep for up to 5 minutes
-* added: extra checks to make sure the Background/Async objects are properly initialized before using them

-### 2.9.4
-* fixed: permissions after optimization are different than what WP core uses and falls back to umask on unixy systems
-* fixed: API server address not re-fetched properly when cache expires
-* changed: Parallel Optimization no longer ON by default

-### 2.9.3
-* fixed: sorry, missed a session locking operation (manual optimize)

-### 2.9.2
-* changed: priority level of Alt WebP Rewriting so that pages do not get un-minified after Autoptimize runs
-* fixed: async requests for parallel optimization had an empty user agent
-* fixed: uploads broken because start_session() locks all async processes

-### 2.9.1
-* changed: full paths are not POSTed to avoid Local File Inclusion blocks put in place by various security plugins (Wordfence & Shield)
-* fixed: reduced number of database queries during parallel optimization
-* fixed: undefined methods for BFI thumb editor class
-* added: detect Shield's Lock to Location feature and disable background/parallel operations

-### 2.9.0
-* added: parallel optimization for Media uploads (original and resizes are done concurrently), turn off under Advanced if it affects site performance
-* added: allow resize dimensions to be filtered: https://ewww.io/2016/07/05/changing-the-dimensions-for-resizing-images/
-* changed: deferred (background) optimization is now the normal mode of operation as it runs instantly, and no longer relies on wp_cron
-* changed: scheduled optimization uses new background processing to allow it to run longer, and resume quicker
-* changed: webp .htaccess rules removed when plugin is deleted
-* changed: JPG quality setting applies to conversion AND image editing (but not regular optimization), so that you can override the WP default of 82
-* changed: API license status check is faster, as results are cached while checking for updates in the background
-* fixed: .htaccess rules for webp inserted properly for sub-directory installs
-* fixed: .jpe files properly detected as image/jpeg when fetching from CDN or during folder-scanning operations
-* fixed: images generated by NextGEN are properly optimized with latest version
-* fixed: deprecated class constructors for NextGEN, Nextcellent, and FlaGallery classes (potential white screen with PHP 7)
-* fixed: basic uploader for FlaGallery broken due to missing class
-* fixed: images uploaded with WPML Media active are now resized, with better detection for newly uploaded images

 ## Contact and Credits